Supply River: Location and features

-The river draws its name from the supply of fresh water at a waterfall just 500 m from the river mouth, discovered in 1804 when the Lady Nelson sailed up the Tamar River.
+The river draws its name from the supply of fresh water at a waterfall just 500 m from the river mouth, discovered in 1804 when Lady Nelson sailed up the Tamar River.
 A water mill was built c.
 1825, approximately 30 km north of Launceston, upstream of the junction of the Tamar and Supply rivers.
 A 500 m walking trail leads from the river mouth to the water mill.